omgwenxx/microbiome/README.md

 python main.py decompress data
 ```

-**Again attention:** The files download are quite big (up to 200-300 GB), make sure to have enough Disk Space.
+**Again attention:** The files downloaded are quite big (up to 200-300 GB), make sure to have enough Disk Space.

 ### Clean files (optional)
 After decompressing, disk space can get quite full.
-Run this command to remove not longer needed .tar and .gz files.
+Run this command to remove no longer needed .tar and .gz files.
+Be aware that if you did not run decompress before, you will delete the data that you downloaded.

 ```
 python main.py clean <data_dir>
 ```